jsmolka/blog/content/posts/real-language-features/index.md

 SyntaxError: undefined variable 'b'
 ```

 Local variables are resolved at compile-time and are therefore fast at runtime.
-The compiler emits `Opcode::Load` and `Opcode::Store` instructions with an index, which then manipulate the stack directly.
+The compiler emits `Opcode::Load` and `Opcode::Store` instructions with an index, which then manipulates the stack directly.
 If a variable cannot be resolved, the compiler must throw an error to prevent undefined behavior.

-Now, instead of throwing, each unresolved variable is assumed to be a global one and gets its own slot in the VMs `globals` vector.
+Now, instead of throwing, each unresolved variable is assumed to be a global one and gets its own slot in the VM's `globals` vector.
 Globals with the same name refer to the same slot.
 That way, they are almost as fast as local variables.
 We just need to make sure that we don't allow accessing variables that are still in an undefined state.

 ```cpp
 template<typename Integral>